justingoncalves34/Cybersecurity_Journey/README.md

 ## About Me
 My name is Justin Goncalves, and I am an aspiring cybersecurity professional with a diverse background in business management, data analysis, IT support, and web development.
-My insatiable curiosity and passion for solving complex challenges have driven my interest in penetration testing and ethical hacking.
-I am currently expanding my expertise in vulnerability management, threat detection, and incident response to work as a Tier 1 Cybersecurity Analyst.
-From there, I aim to gain the experience, knowledge, and practical expertise necessary to eventually transition into a penetration tester role.
-I am driven by the belief that securing digital information and systems is more than just a job — it's an opportunity to protect the future, make a difference, and contribute to a safer, more resilient digital world.
+My strong curiosity and passion for solving complex challenges have fueled my interest in penetration testing and ethical hacking.
+I am currently focused on expanding my expertise in vulnerability management, threat detection, and incident response as I work toward becoming a Tier 1 Cybersecurity Analyst.
+From there, I plan to gain the experience and practical knowledge needed to transition into a penetration tester role.
+For me, cybersecurity isn’t just a job—it’s a chance to protect the future, make a meaningful impact, and contribute to a safer, more resilient digital world.

 [Read more about my journey](About_Me.md)